 Each September the registration window opens and students will register with Mrs. Pilon in the SSC.
 Cash or check payment is acceptable: please make checks out to "Owosso High School".

-The next PSAT/NMSQT will be administered on October 14, 2020.
+The next PSAT/NMSQT will be announced in the fall.

 Watch the video below to learn how to get immediate access your PSAT/NMSQT test scores.